 - C1.
-The study programme takes account of socio-economic needs in the definition and promotion of its job opportunities, its outcomes and its contents.
+The study programme takes into account socio-economic needs in order to define and promote its job opportunities, its outcomes and its contents.
 It involves socio-economic actors in these processes. - C2.
 The programme defines its work-linked training and continuing education policy in line with the institution's positioning and strategy. - C3.
 Partnership agreements have been signed between the institution and companies, organisations representing an activity or a profession, associations or institutions engaged in an activity related to the programme.